mbruges/zola/content/blog/definitions.md

 ![An showing The Tyger displaying annotations](/images/tyger-recording.gif)

 ...a quick, short definition.
 Not enough for a dictionary, nor enough for full understanding of all the word's uses, but enough for now, to keep them going.
 And so they do: the mouse moves off, the definition disappears, and the learner keeps reading.
+It's HTML as it was intended: a *document* markup format, leveraging the `<abbr>` [element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr) to decode phrases in an unobtrusive way.

 The beauty of this approach?
 It differentiates by design.
 The student isn't *obligated* to read the definition; if they can make it through the line without hovering on the word, focussing on the flow instead, then they can.